-The Association for Library Collections & Technical Services (ALCTS), a division of the American Library Association (ALA), has named UNT IS alumna, Alison M. Armstrong the winner of the 2018 Esther J. Piercy Award.
+The Association for Library Collections & Technical Services (ALCTS), a division of the American Library Association, has named Alison M. Armstrong, UNT College of Information Science alumna, the winner of the 2018 Esther J. Piercy Award.
 The Piercy Award recognizes librarians who exhibit great potential for continuing contributions and leadership in the areas of library collections and technical services.
 Established in 1968, the Piercy Award is in memory of Esther J. Piercy who served as editor of the “Journal of Cataloging and Classification” and “Library Resources & Technical Services”.

 The depth and breadth of Alison's accomplishments, including her professional service, presentations, and leadership in collection management are all the qualities represented by the Piercy Award, according to the ALCTS.

 “I am truly honored to win this award.
 Not only was it a wonderful surprise, but the outpouring of good wishes and attention I have received has been surreal and energizing,” said Armstrong.
 “I am lucky to have a supervisor who champions her staff’s accomplishments and was willing to take the time to nominate me.”

 Alison was hired as the Collection Management Librarian at Radford University in Radford, Virginia in 2011.
 Prior to this role, she was the Collection Development and Cataloging Specialist.
 Interestingly, Alison’s first experience working in a library came about when she broke her collarbone in seventh grade and could not continue in band class.
 The principal decided that she could volunteer in the school library during that period – an experience that she loved.